ben-heil/ben-heil.github.io/_posts/2020-08-22-conda-actions.md

 ```
 The first thing to notice here is the `run` keyword, which executes commands in a shell.
 Which shell is being run depends on the operating system for the job, though it can be specified manually with [the `shell` keyword](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#using-a-specific-shell).
-Since this action uses ubuntu, the shell defaults to bash.
+Because this action uses ubuntu, the shell defaults to bash.

 This is also the first conda specific step.
 The `$CONDA` environment variable is present across environments and points to the miniconda root directory for the virtual machine.
 Typical Conda usage to install an environment from a file would be something like `conda env create -f environment.yml`.
 Unfortunately, environment variables don't persist between steps in a workflow, which breaks some things in conda.
-Installing the environment's packages into the base environment avoids this issue since the packages are available by default.
+Installing the environment's packages into the base environment avoids this issue because the packages are available by default.

 ```
 name: Python Package Using Anaconda